-Who

-What

-When

-Where

-Why

-When requesting merchandise, make sure:
+Who What When Where Why Example: When requesting merchandise, make sure: When requesting merchandise, make sure: When you want?
+When you want?

-What you want?

 When you need it?
 To whom and where it is to be sent?
 And how the payment would be made?